Shelbournator/thoughts/_posts/2025-12-28-operating-systems-at-scale.md

 > **TL;DR**
 >
 > Britain (1854) and Amazon (2002) demonstrate that surviving scale requires an **Operating System update**—a fundamental re-architecture of how value flows.
-Modern reforms fail because they attempt to solve this architectural problem with a **Talent Solution**.
+Modern civil service reforms failed because they attempted to solve this architectural problem with a **Talent Solution**.
 {: .prompt-info }

 Britain was the first state to hit modern scale.
 It did so 50–70 years before anyone else.